Clonmult ambush: 'Kilmichael in reverse'?

 Opinion is divided amongst historians as to which version of the story to believe: Peter Hart, for example, wrote that, "The Irish survivors testified convincingly that there had been no treachery on their part."
 However, he also compared what happened at Clonmult to what happened at the Kilmichael ambush on 28 November 1920, suggesting that Clonmult could be described as "Kilmichael in reverse", the IRA members intending to surrender but the security forces not realising it.

 In his book The Battle of Clonmult: The IRA's Worst Defeat, Tom O'Neill suggests the shooting of IRA members may have been the result of a misunderstanding.
 Before the Volunteers gave up and came out, their commander had ordered them to throw their rifles into the fire: and what the police mistook for treachery may have been ammunition cooking off in the heat of the flames.
 "The other possibility," as O'Neill notes, "is that the British were just attempting to cover up their tracks with falsehoods."

 A total of twelve IRA Volunteers were killed in the action, with four more wounded and only four taken prisoner unscathed.
 Two of the IRA prisoners (Maurice Moore and Paddy O'Sullivan) were later executed in the Cork military barracks on 28 April.
 Patrick Higgins was sentenced to death but was reprieved due to the truce that ended the war on 11 July.

 Hampshire Regiment historian Scott Daniell noted on the action that "like all the Irish operations, it was hateful to the British troops".

 Aftermath

 The IRA suspected that an informer had led the British to the billet of the column wiped out at Clonmult, and over the following week, six alleged spies were executed by the IRA in the surrounding area.
-Mick Leahy, a local IRA officer, stated that "things went to hell in the battallion" after Clonmult.
+Mick Leahy, a local IRA officer, stated that "things went to hell in the battalion" after Clonmult.
 Diarmuid O'Hurley, the commander of the battalion, was not at Clonmult but was later killed on 28 May 1921.